imse440/imse440.github.io/docs/source/syllabus.rst

 `Dr. Fred Feng <http://www.umich.edu/~fredfeng/>`_ ("Fred" is fine)

 GSI
 ---------------------------------

-Rayane Moustafa <rayanem@umich.edu>
+Rayane Moustafa rayanem@umich.edu

 How can I contact the instructors?
 ----------------------------------

 **Email** is the preferred way to contact the instructors.

-* For most questions (e.g., homework or project), send email to <imse440instructors@umich.edu> which will be directed to all the instructors (i.e., Dr. Feng and the GSI).
+- imse440instructors@umich.edu This is the instructor email address that you should use for most questions (e.g., homework doubts or project).
+Your email will be directed to all the instructors (i.e., Dr. Feng and the GSI) which may provide you with a faster response.
-* If you prefer to talk to Dr. Feng individually, send email to <fredfeng@umich.edu>
+- If you prefer to talk to Dr. Feng individually, send email to fredfeng@umich.edu

 Email rules
 ^^^^^^^^^^^

-* You should include the course number **IMSE 440** at the beginning of the subject line, followed by a brief description with a few words.
+- You should include the course number **IMSE 440** at the beginning of the subject line, followed by a brief description with a few words.
 For example: **IMSE 440 - homework 1 doubts**
-* Use your University of Michigan email
+- Use your University of Michigan email

 .. note::
     The instructors may *not* respond to